conan-io/docs/reference/conanfile/tools/layout.rst

 .. warning::

-    This is an **experimental** feature subject to breaking changes in future releases.
+    These tools are still **experimental** (so subject to breaking changes) but with very stable syntax.
+    We encourage the usage of it to be prepared for Conan 2.0.
     The ``layout()`` feature will be fully functional only in the new build system integrations (:ref:`in the conan.tools space <conan_tools>`).
 If you are using other integrations, they might not fully support this feature.